iofoundry/ontology/core/README.md

     REF --> APP
 ```

-IOF follows a **tiered, hub-and-spoke architecture**. **BFO 2020** provides the domain-independent top-level foundation.
+IOF follows a tiered, hub-and-spoke architecture.
+BFO 2020 provides the domain-independent top-level foundation.
 Core extends that foundation with shared industrial semantics and serves as the common industrial hub for the IOF ontology suite.
 More specialized IOF reference ontologies build on Core for particular industrial domains, with application and enterprise ontologies providing narrower implementation-specific models.

-Core is intentionally **mid-level**.
+Core is intentionally mid-level.
 It does not try to provide detailed manufacturing, supply-chain, maintenance, systems-engineering, or biopharmaceutical terminology.
 Those areas belong in specialized IOF ontologies.

-Within this architecture, domain and application ontologies can **use Core concepts directly, map to them, or extend them** without forcing sector-specific detail into the common foundation.
+Within this architecture, domain and application ontologies can use Core concepts directly, map to them, or extend them without forcing sector-specific detail into the common foundation.

-Using a common Core foundation does **not** by itself make downstream ontologies or data models interoperable.
+Using a common Core foundation does not by itself make downstream ontologies or data models interoperable.
 It provides shared concepts and relations that reduce semantic ambiguity and support explicit mappings and cross-domain integration.

 ---

-# What Core provides
+## What Core provides

 The following are the main modeling areas in the current Core ontology.